Indian Spring Wildlife Area - Private

 Deer from the adjacent Lavaca River bottom and white-wing doves are very common.
 Wildlife diversity including all types of birds is being encouraged through

 improved habitat.
-Bird houses and a feeding station are being installed near the Spring.
+Bird houses and a feeding station were installed near the Spring.
 Changes underway in the Wildlife Area should allow native grasses, flowering plants,

 and vines to restablish.
-While the vegetation is being reestablished, supplemental feed is available for the deer and birds.
+While the vegetation is being reestablished, supplemental feed is available for the deer, small animals, and birds.
+An automated feeded is available year-round.

 The pond on the property is home to some large catfish (up to 24 lbs), sunfish, and large red crawfish.

-The wildflowers in spring especially with the cattle off the property are sensational.
+The wildflowers in spring are sensational especially with the cattle off the property.

-This property has a hill which provides a sensational view to the West: The City of Moulton is seen in the distance.
+This property has a hill which provides a panoramic view to the West: The City of Moulton is seen in the distance.

-(An enclosed "Wildlife Viewing and Photography Stand is planned for the property.)
+(An enclosed "Wildlife Viewing and Photography Stand is planned for the property in 2020.)
 Photography opportunities include: Weather systems (view approaching storms), Sunsets,

 Roving wildlife, Migrating birds, and Star-filled night skies.
-This makes for a year-round wildlife/photography experiences.
+This makes for year-round wildlife/photography experiences.

 Indian Spring Pictures: